Turbo Takeaways

 Supplemental Nutrition Assistance Program (SNAP)

-Once eligibility is determined, the state will issue benefits through a food card for seniors that you can use at authorized grocery stores.
+Once eligibility is determined, the state will issue benefits for seniors through a food card for use at authorized grocery stores.
 Monthly benefits vary by household size.

 For example, a single-person household can receive the maximum allotment of $292 per month (amounts vary based on USDA adjustments).